How to Camp in Cold Weather

 Here are some of her tips and tricks for living in your camper during the winter

--Wrap your rv in some type of skirt.
+Wrap your rv in some type of skirt.
 This keeps the wind from blowing under your camper and will help insulate the camper.
 They were no expert in wrapping the camper, they read several blog post about the best way to do this.
-Rvinspiration was the most helpful.
+Learn More About Skirting your RV HERE.

 Even though spending the winter in their camper wasn’t their first choice they are making the most of it and saving money in the process.